-Let’s be honest, giving up sugar, finally committing to a three-day-a-week indoor cycling schedule or quitting caffeine is kind of a bummer.
-Why not make 2018 the year you resolve to do something that’s actually fun!
-There are so many ways to incorporate more travel into your new year goals.
-Here’s a few of my favorites.
+Let’s be honest, giving up sugar, finally committing to a three-day-a-week indoor cycling schedule, or quitting caffeine is kind of a bummer.
+Why not make 2023 the year you resolve to do something that’s actually fun!
+There are many ways to incorporate more travel into your new year goals.
+Here are a few of my favorites.

 Get Global Entry.

 For someone who travels as much as me, TSA Pre-check is a game changer.
 You get your own line!
 You can keep your shoes on!
 The laptop and liquids can stay in your bag.
 Light jacket and belt stays on!
 However, if you plan on ever traveling abroad, I’d skip the TSA-pre-check and go straight to Global Entry.
 It’s $15 more, you apply, sign up for an interview and now you have both TSA pre-check privileges as well as Global Entry, which allows you to pass by long immigration lines EVERY TIME you come home.
 It’ fabulous.

 Have you been daydreaming of wandering the cobblestone streets of Italy for years and years… and years and years?
 Well, there’s no time like the present!
 So plan that trip, and start doing it now!
 Did you know the psychologists say that just PLANNING a vacation puts you in the same happy zone as going on one?
 Planning gets you ever closer to your dream (and is free) and then you’ll have planned so much of your trip it will eventually happen.
 It’s “if you build it, they will come…” turned to “if you plan it, you will go”